 1. About us

-Revolut Bank UAB is a credit institution established in the Republic of Lithuania with its registered address at Konstitucijos ave.
+Revolut is the Branch in Spain of Revolut Bankl UAB, a credit institution established in the Republic of Lithuania with its registered address at Konstitucijos ave.
 21B, Vilnius, 08130, the Republic of Lithuania, number of registration 304580906 and FI code 70700.

 Revolut Bank UAB is authorised by the Bank of Lithuania in the Republic of Lithuania and by the European Central Bank and is regulated by Bank of Spain for conduct of business rules.